 Cholera Outbreaks 2023

-In addition, the CDC believes these areas in Africa of active cholera transmission: Benin, Cameroon, Democratic Republic of the Congo, Ethiopia, Kenya, Malawi, Mozambique, Niger, Nigeria, Somalia, South Sudan, Tanzania, Uganda, and Zambia.
+The CDC, the WHO, the Pan American Health Organization (PAHO), and the European CDC have reported active cholera transmissions include Benin, Cameroon, the Democratic Republic of the Congo, Eswatini, Ethiopia, Kenya, Malawi, Mozambique, Niger, Nigeria, Somalia, South Africa, South Sudan, Tanzania, Uganda, and Zambia, Haiti, and Syria, including all six WHO regions.

 Cholera in the U.S.